nus-cs2103/website-base/admin/index-tic2002-fragment.md

 </div>
 <div id="intellij-info">

-### Intellij IDEA
+### IntelliJ IDEA

-We'll be using Intellij IDE for programming.
-While using Intellij is not compulsory, there will be no help/instructions given for other IDEs.
+We'll be using IntelliJ IDEA for programming.
+While using IntelliJ is not compulsory, there will be no help/instructions given for other IDEs.

-{{ icon_info }} Install [Intellij](https://www.jetbrains.com/idea/) on your computer.
+{{ icon_info }} Install [IntelliJ](https://www.jetbrains.com/idea/) on your computer.
 You may use the Community Edition (free) or the Ultimate Edition (free for students).
 </div>
 </div>